View Document Text

 P a g e | 17

-The availability to CAP of the foregoing products and services is not contingent upon CAP committing to Schwab
+The availability to CAP of the foregoing products and services is not contingent upon CAP committing to Schwab Advisor

-pricing, as well as more intangible service benefits.
+well as more intangible service benefits.

 Aggregation

-CAP is authorized to aggregate purchases and sales and other transactions made for your account with purchases
+CAP is authorized to aggregate purchases and sales and other transactions made for your account with purchases and

-sent, in conformity with applicable law, to you.
+conformity with applicable law, to you.

 Trade Errors

-If a trade error occurs in a client account, it is our policy to correct the error at no cost to the client, and to restore the
+If a trade error occurs in a Client account, it is our policy to correct the error at no cost to the Client, and to restore the

-client account to the position it should have been in had the error not occurred.
+Client account to the position it should have been in had the error not occurred.
 We do not use soft dollars, nor do

-we use the promise of future brokerage commissions to compensate a broker-dealer for absorbing the cost of a
+we use the promise of future brokerage commissions to compensate a broker-dealer for absorbing the cost of a trade

-be donated to a charitable organization of our choice.
-Such charitable organization will NOT have any affiliation with
+a charitable organization of our choice.
+Such charitable organization will NOT have any affiliation with CAP or any of its

 Directed Brokerage